Dr. Laura Macartney

-Phoebe Hannah recently uprooted her life in Philadelphia, Pennsylvania to return to the island she fell in love with a few years ago.
-After completing her teaching practice at Central Eleuthera High School last year, Ms. Hannah knew she would be drawn back to Eleuthera’s friendly community, caring citizens, and luring ocean.
-With Bachelors of Science in Middle Grades and Special Education from West Chester University of Pennsylvania, Ms. Hannah intends to focus on giving extra support to various types of learners throughout her time at DCMS as well as teaching art for grades 7 through 9 and math for grade 7.
+Phoebe Hannah originally from Philadelphia, Pennsylvania, is entering her second year teaching at Deep Creek Middle School.
+After completing her teaching practice at Central Eleuthera High School two years ago, Ms. Hannah knew she would be drawn back to Eleuthera’s friendly community, caring citizens, and luring ocean.
+With Bachelors of Science in Middle Grades and Special Education from West Chester University of Pennsylvania, Ms. Hannah intends to focus on giving extra support to various types of learners throughout her time at DCMS as well as teaching math for grades 7 through 9.
 With a goal of being able to reach every student, Ms. Hannah has a passion for helping students discover their potential and make steps to getting there.

-When she is not teaching, you can find Ms. Hannah exploring Eleuthera, taking photographs, playing with Potcakes, and collecting driftwood and sea glass from her favorite beaches.
+When she is not teaching, you can find Ms. Hannah exploring Eleuthera, taking photographs, playing with her potcake, Cappy, and collecting driftwood and sea glass from her favorite beaches.